 A variant in the first episode of the series when Ruby sends a mook through the window with a kick, following directly afterwards.

-A more traditional version in Volume 2 Chapter 4 when Blake and Sun are escaping the White Fang gathering, with Roman right behind them.
+A more traditional version in Vol. 2 Chapter 4 when Blake and Sun are escaping the White Fang gathering, with Roman right behind them.

 Super Weight: Aura users hover at a Type 2.
 Those with Aura and sufficient skill using Dust powers are more of a Type 3.